 The injuries and conditions treated are usually, but not always, the result of injury sustained in competitive sport.
 Sometimes they are simply the result of the normal process of aging or of inactivity.
 The focus of the Sports Medicine physician is on those injuries affecting the knee, shoulder, ankle and elbow, but can (and does) involve any other area of the musculoskeletal system.

 Orthopaedic Specialists of North Carolina serves as the Team Physician for many local schools (high school and college) and recreational sports leagues in the communities where we live and practice.
-We also proudly serve as the Team Physician and Orthopaedic Consultant for the Carolina Mudcats, affiliate of the Atlanta Braves of Major League Baseball.
+We also proudly serve as the Team Physician and Orthopaedic Consultant for the Carolina Mudcats.

 Orthopaedic Specialists of North Carolina is committed to providing the highest level of orthopedic and musculoskeletal care to the student athletes of our area.
 The Sports Medicine Team strives to serve and to be ever available to you should the need arise.

 We are available to coaches, athletic trainers, and athletes 24 hours a day, 7 days a week for any orthopedic conditions/injuries sustained during the course of organized sports participation.
-Our offices are open 8:00 am to 5:00 pm Monday through Friday & Urgent Care @ Wakefield and Knightdale are open 9AM-9PM everyday.
-Call (919) 562-9410 to schedule an appointment at any of our 6 convenient locations.
+Our offices are open 8:00 am to 5:00 pm Monday through Friday & Urgent Care at our Wakefield and Knightdale locations are open 9AM-9PM everyday.
+Call (919) 562-9410 to schedule an appointment at any of our 4 convenient locations.

 We also provide a Weekend Walk-in Clinic every Saturday morning during football season from 9:00am-10:30 am in our Wakefield location.
 No appointment is necessary and all competitive athletes injured in organized athletics (High School, College, Semi-Pro, Professional) are welcome.